BhuvaneshHK/AI-Code-Assistant/readme.md

 ## Why I Built This

-I built this project to learn how to integrate a large language model into a real, working application — not just experiment with an API in isolation.
+This is my first project and I built this to learn how to integrate a large language model into a real, working application — not just experiment with an API in isolation.
 Through building it, I gained hands-on experience with API integration, prompt design, error handling, desktop GUI development with CustomTkinter, and using SQLite to persist data locally.
 It also taught me how to debug real-world issues, from deprecated libraries to API key format changes, that don't show up in tutorials.

 ---